 Measuring Lead Generation

-If you have a sales team, you know they need qualified sales leads, the more the better, provided that the leads are well qualified.
+If you have a sales team, you know they need qualified sales leads.
+The more leads the better, provided that the leads are well qualified.
 With an ongoing flow of leads, your sales team can eliminate time spent on unproductive cold calls and convert the leads you generated into sales.

 Even if you don’t have a sales team, you’ll probably need to spend money on follow-up activities, such as repeat emails or sending a newsletter to convert some of those leads into sales.